1958

-From top to bottom, left to right: The May 1958 crisis in France ends the Fourth Republic and restores Charles de Gaulle to power; the United Arab Republic briefly unites Egypt and Syria in a push for Arab nationalism; China begins the Great Leap Forward, leading to famine and mass casualties; the 1958 FIFA World Cup in Sweden sees Brazil win its first title as a 17-year-old Pelé shines; the 14 July Revolution overthrows Iraq’s monarchy and establishes a republic; the 1958 Lebanon crisis brings U.S. Marines to Beirut amid Cold War tensions; the Prestonsburg, Kentucky, bus disaster kills 27 schoolchildren; the Our Lady of the Angels School fire in Chicago kills 95, prompting reforms in fire safety; and Tennis for Two, created by William Higinbotham, becomes one of the first video games.
+From top to bottom, left to right: the May 1958 crisis in France ends the Fourth Republic and returns Charles de Gaulle to power; the United Arab Republic briefly unites Egypt and Syria; China launches the Great Leap Forward; the 1958 FIFA World Cup sees Brazil win its first title with a breakout performance by Pelé; the 14 July Revolution topples Iraq's monarchy; the 1958 Lebanon crisis prompts U.S. intervention; the Prestonsburg, Kentucky, bus disaster kills 27 children; the Our Lady of the Angels School fire kills 95 in Chicago; and Tennis for Two, created by William Higinbotham, becomes an early video game.

 Events

 The World record loop is showcased towards the end of the video.